bananahackers/site/guides/uninstalling-pre-installed-apps.md

 ---
-title: Hide or remove pre-installed apps
+title: Hide or remove pre-installed apps or bloatware
 parent: Customisation
-last_modified_date: 2025-05-27
+last_modified_date: 2025-06-03
 ---
-# Hide or remove pre-installed apps
+# Hide or remove/uninstall pre-installed apps or bloatware
 {:.no_toc}

 Besides the built-in apps, to offset the manufacturing cost of KaiOS devices and to advertise to new Internet users, device manufacturers and KaiOS Technologies often include extra apps with advertisements and free trials within the operating system.
 Although these apps take very minimal system space, for many users, removing those unnecessary or distracting "bloatware" is considered a common practice when they set up a new KaiOS device.